The Spin of New Black Hole Candidate: MAXI J1803-298 Observed by NuSTAR and NICER: Abstract

 \section{Abstract}

-MAXI J1803-298, a newly-discovered Galactic transient and black hole candidate, was first detected by \emph{MAXI}/GSC on May 1st, 2021.
+MAXI J1803-298, a newly-discovered Galactic transient, and black hole candidate was first detected by \emph{MAXI}/GSC on May 1st, 2021.
 In this paper, we present a detailed spectral analysis of MAXI J1803-298.
-Utilizing the X-ray reflection fitting method, we perform a joint fit to the spectra of MAXI J1803-298, respectively, observed by \emph{NuSTAR} and \emph{NICER}/XTI on the same day over the energy range between 0.7-79.0 keV, and found its spin (and the inclination angle i) can be constrained to be close to an extreme value, 0.991 ($i\sim$ $70 ^{\circ}$), at 68\% confidence interval.
+Utilizing the X-ray reflection fitting method, we perform a joint fit to the spectra of MAXI J1803-298, respectively, observed by \emph{NuSTAR} and \emph{NICER}/XTI on the same day over the energy range between 0.7-79.0 keV in SIMS state, and the observed inner radius of the accretion disk is demonstrated to have extended to the ISCO radius ($R_{\text{in}}= $1.08 $R_{\text{ISCO}}$).
+Implementing the relativistic reflection model \texttt{relxillCp}, we found its spin (and the inclination angle $i$) can be constrained to be close to an extreme value, 0.991 ($i\sim$ $70 ^{\circ}$), at 68\% confidence interval.
 The results suggest that MAXI J1803-298 may be a fast-rotating black hole with a large inclination angle.